-Beer, the British Army, the Mandate
+Beer, the British Army, and the Mandate

 This continues our series on beer in the British Mandate of Palestine.
 It began with this post, a correspondent’s tour of Palestine Brewery Ltd. in 1944.

-Kitchen quotes a Northhamptonshire sergeant (1917) on a tendency to drink to excess.
-This probably was typical of the colonial troop pattern especially after battle or other times of high stress.
+The ranks also relaxed with gifts of chocolate and other special foods, and steady use of tobacco, mainly cigarettes.
+In regard to the ubiquitous alcohol Kitchen quotes a Northhamptonshire sergeant (1917) on soldiers’ tendency to drink to excess.
+It was probably typical of the colonial troop pattern, especially after a battle or other periods of high stress.

-Israeli journalist Rachel Neiman included photos and menus of Forces Christmas celebrations between 1917 and 1942 in her article, “Biscuits, Bully Beef and Beer – Christmas Dinner During the British Mandate”.
+The Israeli journalist Rachel Neiman has included photos and menus of Forces Christmas celebrations in her article, “Biscuits, Bully Beef and Beer – Christmas Dinner During the British Mandate”.

 Barclay, Perkins Squares the Circle

-The June 21, 1939 issue of the Palestine Post stated:
+On June 21, 1939 the Palestine Post reported in a short item:

 J.L.
 Loughnan, former military governor at Jaffa, arrived by Imperial Airways flying boat on behalf of Messrs.
 Barclay, Perkins and Co.
 Ltd.

-On February 17, 1939 the same newspaper stated:
+On February 17, 1939 the same newspaper states:

 A new British ale in tins, lager style, has been put on the market by Mr. Nathan Zwy, sole representative for Palestine and Trans-Jordan of Messrs.
 Barclay, Perkins & Co.
 Ltd…”.

-The phraseology sounds at sea but it’s not, as will become clear.
+This phraseology sounds at sea but it’s not, as will become clear.